liquity/dev/README.md

 ## LQTY Token Architecture

-The Liquity system incorporates a secondary token, LQTY.
+The Fluidity system incorporates a secondary token, LQTY.
 This token entitles the holder to a share of the system revenue generated by redemption fees and  issuance fees.

 To earn a share of system fees, the LQTY holder must stake their LQTY in a staking contract.

-Liquity also issues LQTY to Stability Providers, in a continous time-based manner.
+Fluidity also issues LQTY to Stability Providers, in a continous time-based manner.

 The LQTY contracts consist of: